Theory of resonant x-ray scattering with ultrafast intense pulses: Applications

-In this subsection, we perform a calculation of the single-atom response spanning the entire range of scattering angles, outgoing photon polarization directions and for different pulse conditions.
-We study how the resonant fluorescence channel and non-resonant elastic scattering channel contributions together shape the total single atom response.
-The initial state of the Ne\textsuperscript{+} atom is assumed to be an equal superposition of the three degenerate ground states $1s2p_{-1}^{-1}$, $1s2p_{0}^{-1}$, and $1s2p_{1}^{-1}$.
-The motivation for this choice is to allow for many interfering pathways between the two channels and to increase the fraction of elastic scattering in the total response to illustrate the interference.
-Further, this is a more general case than having the initial state be $1s2p_{0}^{-1}$.
-Since the approach adopted in this work, allows for the study of specific final electronic state contributions, the general case is used to obtain additional insights including for the case when the initial state is $1s2p_{0}^{-1}$ (see Appendix~\ref{App_phasediff}).
+In this subsection, we compute single-atom scattering response spanning the entire range of scattering angles, outgoing photon polarization directions and for different pulse conditions.
+We study how the resonant fluorescence channel and non-resonant elastic scattering channel contributions together shape the total single-atom response.
+The initial state of the Ne\textsuperscript{+} atom is assumed to be an equal superposition of the three degenerate ground states that is, $\ket{\psi_i} = \frac{1}{\sqrt{3}} \big[ \ket{ 1s2p_{-1}^{-1} } + \ket{ 1s2p_0^{-1}} + \ket{ 1s2p_{+1}^{-1} } \big]$.
+The motivation for this choice is to allow for multiple interfering pathways between the two channels and to increase the fraction of elastic scattering in the total response, thereby illustrating the interference.
+We explore the scattering response for different initial states in the companion letter~\cite{Companion_letter}.

-An additional remark here is that the transition dipole moments for Ne\textsuperscript{+} used for the simulations in this section was computed using the Hartree-Fock-Slater code used in Ref.~\cite{HFS_Phay_2017} and differs from the value used in Cavaletto et al.~\cite{Cavaletto_ResFluor_PRA} by about 50\%.

-Fig.~\ref{Fig_Rabi_dynamics_p25fs} illustrates the population dynamics exhibited by the different states of a single Ne\textsuperscript{+} atom subjected to an intense incident x-ray pulse of 0.25 fs.
-Since the incident x-ray field is polarized in the z-direction, Figs.~\ref{Fig_Rabi_population_GS} and \ref{Fig_Rabi_population_Ex} show that Rabi oscillations drive population between the states $1s2p_0^{-1}$ and $1s^{-1}2p$.
-The other electronic states $1s2p_{-1}^{-1}$ and $1s2p_{+1}^{-1}$ do not participate in the Rabi dynamics, but they are subjected to photoionization(Fig.~\ref{Fig_Other_population_2Pi}).
+Fig.\ref{Fig_Rabi_dynamics_p25fs} illustrates the population dynamics of the different states of a single Ne\textsuperscript{+} atom when exposed to an intense, 0.25 fs x-ray pulse polarized in the z-direction.
+Figs.~\ref{Fig_Rabi_dynamics_p25fs}a and \ref{Fig_Rabi_dynamics_p25fs}b show that Rabi oscillations drive population between the states $1s2p_0^{-1}$ and $1s^{-1}2p$.
+The other electronic states $1s2p_{-1}^{-1}$ and $1s2p_{+1}^{-1}$ do not participate in the Rabi dynamics, but they are subjected to photoionization(Fig.~\ref{Fig_Rabi_dynamics_p25fs}c).